Skip to content

 • what happens when the request is approved or rejected

-For Maya, that plain-language description might sound like this:
+For Taylor, that plain-language description might sound like this:

 • account managers submit exception requests